Migraine

 - Reinforce lifestyle protection: regular sleep schedule, meal regularity, stress control, and weight optimization when indicated.

-- Teach early-attack self-care: rest in dark quiet room, cool compress, hydration, and early symptom-directed medication use.
+- Teach early-attack self-care: rest in dark quiet room, cool compress or ice pack, hydration, and early symptom-directed medication use.

 - Support escalation pathways for frequent attacks or functional decline requiring preventive therapy adjustment.